dtpoole/dotfiles/README.md

-dotfiles used in linux and osx
+dotfiles used in linux, cygwin and osx